-WOW NOWS STILL POPPING EYES TO PRUNE OR NOT TO PRUNE THAT IS THE QUESTION . . .
+WOW NOWS STILL POPPING EYES TO PRUNE OR NOT TO PRUNE THAT IS THE QUESTION by BRENDA BEUST SMITH

 "Gardening is easy.
 Stick it in the ground the right way up and most plants will grow perfectly well."

 -- Monty Don, UK's leading garden writer/broadcaster